Antique Regency mahogany swivel stool with height adjustable seat

 Description

 Mahogany Regency swivel stool, with an adjustable height seat, cane rails, and 4 external ringed legs connected by crossed stretcher legs.
-This antique stool is ready for use in the home.
+This antique stool is ready for home use.

-There are many styles characteristic of antique furniture, but we can highlight a few of the most important ones.
-Eclectic furniture dates back to the 19th century, during which the beloved Biedermeier style prevailed.
-Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-Toward the end of the century, these styles transitioned into pseudo styles of classicism, Renaissance, and Baroque.
+There are many different styles characterizing antique furniture, but we can highlight a few of the most important ones.
+Eclectic furniture dates back to the 19th century, during the reign of the Biedermeier style.
+Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+By the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.

-Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
-Everything was influenced by Napoleon's reign.
-It emphasized significant similarities and references to Roman and Greek ornamentation.
+Empire-style furniture and accessories refer to the period between the late 18th and early 19th centuries.
+Everything was influenced by Napoleon’s reign.
+It imposed a significant resemblance and references to Roman and Greek ornamentation.

 Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
 Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a name derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
+Next is Baroque, whose name derives from the Portuguese word 'barocco'—meaning an irregularly developed pearl.
+These were highly decorative pieces designed to exude splendor and play a significant role in luxury.
 Unique materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how greatly the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical era.
-Another significant style is Renaissance, which flourished in the 15th and 16th centuries and also left a major mark on furniture design.
+Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
 Renaissance furniture was quite heavy and solid.
-Brown stains, cornices, sturdy bases, and reliefs were commonly used.
-These products were quite distinctive but also introduced new possibilities, such as the construction of cabinets and broadly speaking, chest-type furniture.
-There was also an interest in mythology and ancient times, so supports and legs often took animal forms.
+Brown stains, cornices, sturdy bases, and bas-reliefs were commonly used.
+These products were quite distinctive but also opened up new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
+During this period, mythology and antiquity were also of interest, so supports and legs often took animal forms.

 Lion paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French artisans, paying homage to and preserving the history of the most beautiful Renaissance antiques.
-It is important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French creators.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+It is important to remember that furniture production was perceived differently in each country, so each style had its own unique character.
 This is especially important when searching for an exclusive antique that suits your interior.

-The key feature of elite antique furniture is originality.
-This is ultimately crucial for buyers, as many counterfeits circulate on the market.
-Luxury Products provides documentation confirming the authenticity of the product in accordance with the description and photos.
-We also have appraisers, art experts, historians, and specialists from around the world at your disposal.
+The key aspect of elite antique furniture is originality.
+Ultimately, this is crucial for buyers, as many counterfeits circulate on the market.
+Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
+We also have appraisers, art experts, and historians from around the world at your disposal.

 Attributes / Details